top of page

 Size: Up to 1.75 inch wingspan

-Note: this species was recently clarified by DNA analysis to be a distinct species, formerly assumed to be a west-side segregate of Great Basin Wood Nymph.
+Note: this species, formerly assumed to be a west-side segregate of Great Basin Wood Nymph, was recently clarified by DNA analysis to be a distinct species.

 Key ID features: Above grayish-brown usually with two eye spots on FW.
 Below, striated chocolate brown with one to several small eyespots on HW, two eyespots on FW, lower spot usually noticeably smaller than upper spot.
-Dark median line on HW typically indistinct.
+Dark median line on HW sometimes indistinct, less erratically jagged than on Small Wood Nymph.

 Host plant: Undetermined grass species.